caitmelo/shiftn-api/README.md

 **Authentication errors:**
 - Verify API key in `.env` file (or configured in your service provider's dashboard)
 - Check API key in request headers/query

+**503 Service Unavailable:**
+- Server at maximum concurrent capacity
+- Wait and retry after delay specified in response
+- Consider enabling autoscaling if this occurs frequently

 **Processing failures:**
 - Ensure image format is supported